 In this article, we will cover the benefits of having a tagline.

-Also, we will share with you a three-step plan to creating an effective tagline, plus 20 examples of great taglines to inspire you.
+Also, we will share with you a three-step plan to create an effective tagline, plus 20 examples of great taglines to inspire you.

 Finally, we will go over a list of online tagline generators you can use to make coming up with a catchy tagline easy.